Femi-Tofade/Sentiment-Analysis-Web-App-Deployment/README.md

 ## File Descriptions <a name="files"></a>

 #### Folders:
-* images: This folder contains the images used in the SageMaker Project notebook
 * serve:  This folder contains the model and train function when using pytorch to deploy a model
 * train: This folder contains the model and train functions when using sagemaker to deploy a model
 * website: This folder contains the index.html for the web app